Should you pay money before you see a home in the Netherlands?

 FAQ

-Is it safe to pay a deposit before viewing a rental in the Netherlands?▼
+Is it safe to pay money before you see a rental home in the Netherlands?▼

-How much deposit is normal before a viewing in the Dutch rental market?▼
+How much money is normal to pay?
+This is before you see a rental home in the Netherlands.▼

 What should I do if I already paid and think it's a scam?▼